Online banking: Security

 Security of a customer's financial information is very important, without which online banking could not operate.
 Similarly the reputational risks to banks themselves are important.
 Financial institutions have set up various security processes to reduce the risk of unauthorized online access to a customer's records, but there is no consistency to the various approaches adopted.

 The use of a secure website has been almost universally embraced.

+Authentication

-Though single password authentication is still in use, it by itself is not considered secure enough for online banking in some countries.
-There are essentially two different security methods in use for online banking:
+Single password authentication is not considered secure enough for online banking in many countries.